subquery/documentation/docs/subquery_network/architects/publish.md

 ![Manage Existing Project](/assets/img/network/architect_manage_project.png)

-Firstly, you can publish a new verison by clicking "Deploy New Version".
+Firstly, you can publish a new version by clicking "Deploy New Version".
 This will let Node Operators know and allow them to upgrade to the new version of your Project.
-For the deployment you shoud provide:
+For the deployment you should provide:

 - the deployment CID, you will need to publish your project to IPFS first, [follow the guide here](../../run_publish/publish.md#publish-your-subquery-project-to-ipfs)
 - a version number, we recommend it follows [semantic versioning rules](https://semver.org/)
-- check the box if you want to make this version recommended, this means that you are reccommending Node Operators to immediately update to it.
+- check the box if you want to make this version recommended, this means that you are recommending Node Operators to immediately update to it.
 Don't check this if it's a test build or if it has major breaking changes
 - the deployment description, which might include additional information for Node Operators about migration steps or breaking changes in this version

 ![Manage Existing Project - Deploy New Version](/assets/img/network/architect_manage_project_deploy.png)